vincebel7/ltdnet/README.md

 ### wipesaves.sh
 Clears the /saves directory

-## Known bugs
+## Known bugs (highest to lowest impact)
+- Switches can't yet connect to routers, or other switches

+- Can't ping yourself (This will be fixed with proper interfaces in v0.4)

+- Hosts ARP for their own MAC address (No adverse impact, just needless traffic)

-- Save files may break with newer versions (Future fix: No breaking changes in minor versions)
+- Save files may break with newer versions (Future fix: No breaking changes in minor versions after v1.0)

-- Resetting user settings puts program into errored state.
-(Temporary fix: Restart program)

-- Hosts ARP for their own MAC address (Low priority)

 ## Version History
 What has been accomplished at each version

+### v0.3.2 - November 1, 2024
+Bugfixes, rework local and remote ends of switchport links

 ### v0.3.1 - October 29, 2024
 Switch fixes: Hosts can link to switches, better broadcast handling, improved ARP + MAC tables